google/xls/docs_src/dslx_reference.md

 language features.
 The full code is in [`examples/dslx_intro/crc32_one_byte.x`](https://github.com/google/xls/tree/main/xls/examples/dslx_intro/crc32_one_byte.x).

-### Comments
+## Comments

 Just as in languages like Rust/C++, comments start with `//` and last through the end of the line.

-### Identifiers
+## Identifiers

-All identifiers, eg., for function names, parameters, and values, follow the typical naming rules of other languages.
+All identifiers, e.g., for function names, parameters, and values, follow the typical naming rules of other languages.
 The identifiers can start with a character or an underscore, and can then contain more characters, underscores, or numbers.
 Valid examples are: